troydhanson/fluxcap/README.md

 fluxcap: a network tap replication and aggregation tool

-Network taps usually come from one of these sources:

- * SPAN ports or mirror ports
- * network packet brokers
- * inline taps

-Once we have a tap- or many taps- we may want to:

- * copy the tap out to multiple appliances, or
- * make an aggregate tap from several small taps

-Usually, people buy network packet brokers for these purposes.
-Since regular switches move packets based on their L2 headers, *plugging a tap into a regular switch is asking for trouble!*
-Packet brokers solve the problem by using configuration rules, often very simply copying packets from one NIC to other NIC's.

-There is another way, too, instead of buying a packet broker.
-A regular Linux host, running fluxcap, can take in a tap and re-transmit it.
-Or, it can take in several taps and aggregate.
-It can add or remove VLAN tags on the packets while doing so.
+A Linux host running fluxcap can:

+ * accept taps, on one or more physical network interfaces,
+ * aggregate them, possibly inserting VLAN tags,
+ * transmit them, on one of more physical network interfaces,
-It can encapsulate a tap into a GRE tunnel over an IP network.
+ * send or receive taps in a GRE tunnel over an IP network.
-It is a command-line tool, allowing the user to receive, merge and re-transmit network taps using the NIC's of the Linux host.

-Fluxcap is written in C, MIT licensed, and for Linux only.
-It runs on Ubuntu, RHEL, CentOS and others.
-No special hardware is needed.
+Fluxcap implements its features using raw sockets.
+It is written in C, MIT licensed, and for Linux only.

+Platforms: Ubuntu, RHEL/CentOS are primary, but it works on others.

 # Build & install